rht-labs/angular-app-scaffold/README.md

 1. Run `npm install --save @angular/material @angular/cdk`

-1. This installs Angular Material and Angular CDKinto the node_modules folder within the project directory and makes sure that both dependencies are added to the package.json file as well.
+1. This installs Angular Material and Angular CDK into the node_modules folder within the project directory and makes sure that both dependencies are added to the package.json file as well.

 1. Import the NgModule for each component you want to use: